Let Them Say We Wasted The Purfume

 And still,

-the notes rose.
+the notes rose,

-Still, the bow moved.
+the bow moved,

-Still, that complicated beauty dared to exist
+and a tragic complicated beauty dared to exist

 in a place